SJ-tech-Sweden/Hirehop-tools/README.md

 This project is for extending hirehop, I start with a new interface that works great to scan for check out on phones.
 I will also add functionality to check in equipment and add other features.

-For now you should only use it on your local firewalled network because there is no authentication whatsoever, that is something that I will add but wanted to get the basics to work first.
+I have implemented django:s user authentication, if I continue work on the gui in this and not only using it for API and dashboards I will add possibility to authentocate with azuread saml.

 ## Run Locally

-Clone the project
+### Clone the project

 ~~~bash
   git clone https://github.com/sjobergsson/Hirehop-tools